t-mart/aqueue/README.md

 #### Ctrl-C

-If you decide you want to stop your queue processing, press Ctrl-C.
+To stop your queue processing, press Ctrl-C.

 If you've set the `graceful_ctrl_c` to False, this will stop the program immediately.
 If True, the default, aqueue will wait for the items currently being worked on to complete (without taking any